-Elevation helps to reduce knee swelling by helping the excess fluid drain back into the body’s system.
-To be most effective, the affected area should be higher than the level of the heart eg for knee swelling the most effective way is to lie down flat with your leg raised supported on pillows.
+The final key with "protect rest ice compression elevation" is elevating the leg.
+Elevation works to reduce knee swelling by helping the excess fluid drain back into the body’s system.
+To be most effective, the affected area should be higher than the level of the heart e.g. for knee swelling the most effective way is to lie down flat with your leg raised supported on pillows.

 first few days following an injury.
 If you want to know more on the

-It may not always be necessary to do every stage of Protect Rest Ice Compression and Elevation, so an element of judgement may be needed to tailor treatment to you.
+It may not always be necessary to do every stage of Protect Rest Ice Compression Elevation, so an element of judgement may be needed to tailor treatment to you.